hudan0604/chat-app_backend/README.md

-# easyCount-Backend
+# chatApp-Backend
-NodeJS app that works with easyCount front-end Angular app
+NodeJS app that works with chatApp front-end Angular app